-History Atomic killers of the Los Angeles type began in 1906, when the family of immigrants from the Russian Empire — Abraham, Rachel, and their six-year-old son, Haim — entered the hall of the Immigration Service of Ellis Island (New Jersey).
-Malets was not a blunder - when he grew up, he entered the Naval Academy and became a four-star admiral of the US Navy.
-All in all, Hyman Rickover served in the 63 fleet of the year and would have served more if he didn’t fall for receiving a bribe in 67 thousand dollars (Rickover himself completely unlocked, stating that this “nonsense” had no effect on his decisions).
+History atomic killers of the Los Angeles type began in 1906, when a family of emigrants from the Russian Empire - Abraham, Rachel and their six-year-old son Haim, entered the Immigration Service hall of Ellis Island (New Jersey).
+The male was not a miss - when he grew up, he entered the Naval Academy and became a four-star admiral of the US Navy.
+Total Hyman Rickover served on navy 63 years old and would still serve if I didn’t fall for receiving a bribe of 67 thousand dollars (Rickover himself unlocked to the end, claiming that this “nonsense” had no effect on his decisions).

 In 1979, after a major accident at the Three Mile Island nuclear power plant, Hyman Ricover, as an expert, was called to Congress to testify.
 The question sounded prosaic: “One hundred US Navy nuclear submarines are moving in the depths of the oceans - and not a single accident with the reactor core in 20 years.
 And here a new nuclear power plant standing on the shore collapsed.
 Maybe Admiral Rickover knows some magic word? ”